Skip to content

 What chiropractic actually is

 Chiropractic is a regulated health profession focused on diagnosing and treating disorders of the musculoskeletal and nervous systems — most often the spine, but also the shoulders, hips, knees, and other joints.
-In British Columbia, chiropractors complete a four-year doctoral program after an undergraduate degree and are regulated by the College of Chiropractors of British Columbia.
+In Canada, chiropractors complete a four-year doctoral program after an undergraduate degree and are regulated in British Columbia by the College of Complementary Health Professionals of BC.

 A chiropractic visit isn’t just an “adjustment.”
 A good visit starts with assessment — figuring out what’s actually causing your symptoms — and the treatment that follows is matched to that finding.